 5 1908 Cafe Brauer - Lincoln Park

-- Cafe Brauer at 2021 North Stockton Drive (also known as the South Pond Refectory) has been serving parkgoing Chicagoans for more than 50 years, though not consecutively.
+- Cafe Brauer at 2021 North Stockton Drive (also known as the South Pond Refectory) has served Chicagoans for more than 50 years, though not consecutively.
 Perched along the edge of the South Pond in Lincoln Park, on the grounds of the Lincoln Park Zoo, the cafe originally opened in 1908 in a classic, elegant, highly-acclaimed, prairie-style building designed by Dwight H. Perkins.
-The restaurant, originally commissioned by the Brauer family, was one of the most popular eateries in Chicago in the early twentieth century.
-It gradually fell into decline following the repeal of Prohibition, in part because state law forbid the service of alcoholic beverages in public parks.
+Originally commissioned by the Brauer family, the restaurant was one of the most popular eateries in Chicago in the early twentieth century.
+It gradually fell into decline following the repeal of Prohibition, in part because state law forbids the service of alcoholic beverages in public parks.
 Cafe Brauer ultimately closed in 1941 and remained dormant for nearly 50 years while the building served as a storage facility for the zoo.
 Following years of community efforts to revive it, a renovated Cafe Brauer finally reopened in January 1990.
-What with its stunning, expansive reception hall, it has become popular today as an event space and has served as a beautiful backdrop to the exchanging of many vows.
+With its stunning, expansive reception hall, it has become popular today as an event space and has served as a beautiful backdrop to exchanging many vows.
 In the summer, zoogoers and other passersby can enjoy a nice meal on the patio adjacent to the cafe, at the brink of the recently restored lagoon.

 6 1909 Pompei Bakery - University Village

-- Pompei Bakery was established by Luigi Davino back in 1909 at 1531 West Taylor Street.
-He named his restaurant "Pompei" because of its close proximity to the Our Lady of Pompeii Church (which, like the bakery, remains active today).
+- Luigi Davino established Pompei Bakery back in 1909 at 1531 West Taylor Street.
+He named his restaurant "Pompei" because of its proximity to the Our Lady of Pompeii Church (which, like the bakery, remains active today).
 Luigi, his wife, his four sons, and his daughter lived above the bakery, and the entire family participated in the pizza-making operations.
 (In the early years, they exclusively served cheese pizza.)
 After the Davino boys returned from the Second World War in 1944, they helped Luigi run the business.
 Today, members of the fourth generation of the Davino family are involved in running the operation, which has since expanded to include several additional locations in the Chicagoland area.

 7 1921 Margie's Candies - Humboldt Park

 - The “Security Sweet Shop” was founded in 1921 by a Greek immigrant named Peter George Poulos.
 Peter soon handed off the operations to his son George, who renamed the confectionery “Margie’s Candies” in honor of his wife, whom he met at the store during his youth.
-Margie managed the shop, loacted at 1960 North Western Avenue in Humboldt Park, during the Second World War while George was serving in the armed forces, and she ultimately assumed full control in 1954 after George passed away from an ulcer.
-A widow for the next four decades, Margie continued to run the legendary local restaurant and candy shop until her death in 1995, at which point her son Peter assumed full control of the business.
+Margie managed the shop, located at 1960 North Western Avenue in Humboldt Park, during the Second World War while George served in the armed forces.
+She ultimately assumed full control in 1954 after George passed away from an ulcer.
+A widow for the next four decades, Margie continued to run the legendary local restaurant and candy shop until she died in 1995, at which point her son Peter assumed full control of the business.
 Al Capone is said to have been a frequent patron, although Margie’s "fab" moment arrived in 1965 when the Beatles dropped in with five girls after a concert at Comiskey Park and ordered several six-scoop “Atomic Sundaes.”
-Since then, the interior has been abundantly adorned with Beatles memorabilia, which complements the original Tiffany lamps, the marble soda fountain, and the old-fashioned booths with the miniature juke boxes.
+Since then, the interior has been abundantly adorned with Beatles memorabilia, which complements the original Tiffany lamps, the marble soda fountain, and the old-fashioned booths with the miniature jukeboxes.
 (By the way, the Rolling Stones have been here too.)
 In 2005, Margie’s son Peter opened a second location in the North Center neighborhood.

 8 1921 Valois - Hyde Park

-Valois (pronounced "Valloys" by the locals) has been serving up heaping portions for bargain prices since 1921.
+Valois (pronounced "Valleys" by the locals) has been serving up heaping portions for bargain prices since 1921.
 The cafeteria-style eatery was originally opened at 55th Street and Harper Avenue by William Valois, who previously worked as the chef at the Chicago Beach Hotel.
-Valois sold the business to Walter Allman in 1957, about the time that the building was slated for demolition, and Allman kept hope alive by moving the restaurant to its present location at 1518 East 53rd Street.
+Valois sold the business to Walter Allman in 1957, when the building was slated for demolition, and Allman kept hope alive by moving the restaurant to its present location at 1518 East 53rd Street.
 In 1969, after Allman had a sudden heart attack and died, the restaurant changed hands again.
-Open for breakfast, lunch, or dinner, Valois most recently achieved notoriety for being a favorite local destination of President Barack Obama, although Harold washington was a regular too. the book "slim's table: race, respectability, and masculinity," authored by mitchell duneier and published in 1992, chronicled african-american life in chicago and was modeled on customers that duneier encountered nearly every day over the course of four years of eating at the restaurant.
+Open for breakfast, lunch, or dinner, Valois most recently achieved notoriety for being a favorite local destination of President Barack Obama, although Harold Washington was a regular too.
+The book "slim's table: race, respectability, and masculinity," authored by Mitchell Duneier and published in 1992, chronicled African-American life in Chicago and was modeled on customers that duneier encountered nearly every day over the course of four years of eating at the restaurant.

-As in yesteryear, patrons still grab trays and move down the cafeteria line where you can "See Your Food" (as the awning has proclaimied since Walter Allman first hung it in the late 1950's).
-Valois continues to serve meals to the entire Hyde Park demographic, from pensioners to professionals, but remember: Cash only.
+As in yesteryear, patrons still grab trays and move down the cafeteria line where you can "See Your Food" (as the awning has proclaimed since Walter Allman first hung it in the late 1950s).
+Valois continues to serve meals to the entire Hyde Park demographic, from pensioners to professionals, but remember Cash only.

 9 1921 The Green Door Tavern - River North

-Just after the Great Fire incinerated most of Chicago in 1871, a local engineer named James McCole built a two-story, balloon-frame wooden structure with a detached garage at the southwest corner of Huron and Orleans.
-A few months later, the city council passed an ordinance prohibiting the construction of wooden buildings in the downtown district, making McCole's structure one of the few remaining wooden structures built prior to the "new" law.
-In 1921, a man named Vito Giacomo opened a restaurant on the first floor, replacing a grocery store that operated there for the preceding 49 years.
+After the Great Fire incinerated most of Chicago in 1871, a local engineer named James McCole built a two-story, balloon-frame wooden structure with a detached garage at the southwest corner of Huron and Orleans.
+A few months later, the city council passed an ordinance prohibiting the construction of wooden buildings in the downtown district, making McCole's structure one of the few remaining wooden structures built before the "new" law.
+In 1921, Vito Giacomo opened a restaurant on the first floor, replacing a grocery store that had operated there for the preceding 49 years.
 The restaurant, known as "The Green Door," snuck through the Prohibition era as a speakeasy (which apparently explains its name).
-The building tilts slightly toward the north because it began to settle into the Earth in the early 1900's.
+The building tilts slightly toward the north because it began to settle into the Earth in the early 1900s.

+The tavern has changed very little through the years and is peppered with "bric-a-brac" as antique signs, posters, photographs, and other nostalgia.
+The soapbox car hanging from the ceiling was once used in a race in which Illinois native and former United States President Ronald Reagan once participated.
 Harry Caray was a frequent visitor, and one of his Budweiser commercials was even filmed here at 678 North Orleans Street.
-The tavern, which has changed very little through the years, is peppered with such "bric-a-brac" as antique signs, posters, photographs, and other nostalgia.
-What's more, the soap box car hanging from the ceiling was once used in a race in which Illinois native and former United States President Ronald Reagan once participated.

 10 1923 Lou Mitchell's - Chicago Loop